UCM-MHTeam/Phrasy/README.md

 ### App Evaluation

 - **Category:** Health and Wellness
-- **Mobile:** The phraser system feature can be used on mobile devices and is also viable on a desktop version.
+- **Mobile:** The phrase system feature can be used on mobile devices and is also viable on a desktop version.
 Everything else seems to only be viable on mobile since features like statuses and statistics are preferred at a quick glance.
 - **Story:** Allows the user to form phrases when they cannot find the words themselves.
 Phrases include labeling emotions, declaring intentions, offering support,  etc.
-- **Market:** General audience of all ages 4+
+- **Market:** College/university students and young adults ages 17+
 - **Habit:** Main functionality is not habit based, however mood tracking will heavily rely on it.
 - **Scope:** Focal point is the message phraser first, which can require additional help from professionals and online sources to create phrases for effective communication.